carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

   10.104.40.33:5000
 ```

+`imgpkg` has a pre-defined bundle format which allows it to perform recursive image relocation. https://carvel.dev/kapp-controller/docs/v0.32.0/packaging-artifact-formats/#package-repository-bundle

-Lets start by creating the directories:
+Lets start by creating the directories as required by `imgpkg`:

 ```bash
 $ mkdir -p nginx-bitnami-repo nginx-bitnami-repo/.imgpkg nginx-bitnami-repo/packages/nginx.bitnami.vmware.com